gabrielmscampos/ergodash-fw/README.md

 qmk flash -b <firmware.hex>
 ```

-The application will wait until the keyboard enter the bootloader mode, double click the reset button on the PCB.
+QMK will wait until the keyboard enter the bootloader mode, for Falbatech's ErgoDash you can double click the reset button on the PCB.

 Tip: You can watch lsb (`watch -n1 lsusb`) while double clicking the reset button, the keyboard entry will disappear and a ProMicro entry will appear which indicates the bootloader mode was successfully booted.